We're open! Dependable Auto Repair In Marion near Seguin

 Whether you need your brakes serviced, oil changed, battery replaced or other auto repairs, Art's Auto Center in Marion is here to help.
 Save time by calling 830-420-3590 to schedule an appointment or just stop by at 10494 I-10 Frontage Rd and drop your vehicle off at our repair shop.

-Art's Auto Center, Marion'S BEST AUTO REPAIR SERVICES
+Art's Auto Center, Marion and Seguin's BEST AUTO REPAIR SERVICES

 Since 2016, Art's Auto Center has provided the Marion area with five-star auto repair.
 Our goal is to offer top-notch auto repair services available at affordable prices.
 Call today to schedule an appointment at 830-420-3590 or come by the shop at 10494 I-10 Frontage Rd.